Atrociously/stilts/book/src/getting_started.md

 2. **Add Stilts as a Dependency.**
    In order to make use out of _Stilts_ you'll need to add it to your project dependencies.
-   The simplest method is to once again use `cargo`
+   The simplest method is to once again use `cargo`.
    ```shell
    cargo add stilts
    ```